-You open your mailbox to see a beautifully decorated white envelope with your name written in calligraphy on the front: your college friend’s wedding invitation has finally arrived!
+You open your mailbox to see a beautifully decorated white envelope with your name written in calligraphy on the front: your family member, best friend, or college friend’s wedding invitation has finally arrived!
 You carefully open the delicate seal and slide the elegant card out, open it up, and read through the information.

 Near the bottom, you notice the term “Black Tie Optional,” which makes you stop in your tracks.
 Black tie optional?
 Is that different than Black Tie?
 How formal an ensemble will I need to acquire?
 What does this mean for the etiquette of the day?
 You’re not alone in your wondering: wedding formality can be difficult to decipher.